By Cynthia Leitich Smith

 I recall searching for a children’s nonfiction book about a Native woman to be the subject of my third grade report on a famous, historical person (after much deliberation, I went with Sacagewea over Matoaka — neither of whom were accurately portrayed in the titles available to me as a kid).

 Today, still too few outstanding books are published that reflect any particular community.

 (I’m talking about race and culture, but also about faith, socio-economics, mental and physical disabilities, bosexual orientation and gender identity, immigrants and refugees, etc.)

-Good reasons exist for readers to seek out quality books featuring characters of a specific identity element or books by ownvoices authors and/or illustrators.
+Good reasons exist for readers to seek out quality books featuring characters of a specific identity element and/or books informed by lived experience.